torero619/MSBA594/README.md

 ### Basic Deliverables
 1. ETL Synthea Data (your own subset of patient data)
 2. Create Calculated Metric
+3. Descriptive Stats
-3. (1) Meaningful Data Visualization
+4. (1) Meaningful Data Visualization
-4. Support your insights with Literature
+5. Support your insights with Literature

 ### Stretch Goals (you are not limited to these, these are only examples)
 - Pivot Table